Learn to Exhibit Mouth Responsibility

 Since, the majority of your immune system is in your gastrointestinal tract, taking care to put the proper nutrients in your mouth can stave off the majority of health issues.

-Mouth responsibility is something that we can all work on.
 When you control what goes into your mouth, you can control the size of your body, the strength of your immune system, your resistance to fatigue, even your outlook on life.

-One problem: Mouth responsibility is difficult.
 In the 1920s, William Muldoon, a trainer of men, an authentic, practice-what-you-preach, live-strong-well-into-your-80s type man, asserted that we know pretty well what we ought to do, it’s just that we don’t do it (he did).
 In other words, we make choices that are odds with our best interest.

 If you’re putting something into your mouth–a cigarette, alcohol, coffee, sugar, processed foods–and you can’t control it, or you’re experiencing problems with it, then you have to adjust your behavior.
 You have to either learn to limit it or give it up entirely.
 If you limit it, you have to go through the tough process of figuring out how much you can have before it causes problems.
 While going through this process, you might uncover an answer that you don’t like–none.

-Some things are so obviously problematic that you don’t need to do any analysis at all.
-Cigarettes, for example.
-Some of these items have very subtle effects.
 Pay attention to whether you get stuffed up after drinking or eating certain food.
 Pay attention to how you feel the night after drinking.
 Pay attention to how you feel after eating a big meal.
 How do you feel after eating sugar?
 In other words, after putting something into your mouth, pay attention to what happens.
 Once you identify the negative effects, and they are there are, I assure you, then you have to determine whether you want to create problems in your life where none existed.

 If you come to the point where you know certain things are causing problems, and you fail to do anything about, you’ll start to experience self-esteem and self-efficacy issues.
 You’ll have to start rationalizing and, in essence, lying to yourself.
 At that point, you’re fully aware you’re doing something that you shouldn’t be, and that it is impacting your health–both physical and mental.